 The topic and format for each Fall Convening will vary.
-In November 2019, the topic will be “Racially-Savvy Leadership,” delivered in partnership with Chuck Shelton and Philip Jacobs from Greatheart Consulting.
+In November 2019, the topic was “Racially-Savvy Leadership,” delivered in partnership with Chuck Shelton and Philip Jacobs from Greatheart Consulting.

 *For discount codes, contact Continuing Education (firstname.lastname@example.org, 253-535-7722) prior to registering for the conference.